ehForwarderBot/efb-gpg-middleware/README.rst

 Footnote
 --------

-If you find this module not as useful, don't laugh.
-This is just a demo that shows you one type of things you can do with EFB Middleware.
+If you find this module not as useful, don’t be disappointed.
+This is just a demo to show you what you can do with EFB Middlewares.

 Experimental localization support
 ---------------------------------